neithernut/dr.w.falls/doc/design/ServerClient.md

 collect readiness indications from players.
 We'll broadcast the roaster with the current overall scores and an indication of the player's readiness.

-As described in the [gameplay specification](../Gameplay.md), the order of capsule element colours should be random but identical for all players.
-One elegant possibility to achieve this would be using deterministic PRNGs which are seeded with the same value.
-That seed also needs to be generated.
-We decided to use the [rand_pcg](https://crates.io/crates/rand_pcg) library, which provides PRNG implementation as well as utilities for retrieving entropy from the OS via its `rand_core` dependency.
-Retrieving the entropy and preparing the field will be the responsibility of the main game control task, i.e. they are outside the scope of this function.

-The item type for the game state update channel will thus be
+The round phase will require a bit of additional data which is described in the following section in more detail, resulting in the following item type for the game state update channel:

     (list of (player name, overall score, readyness), countdown value) |
     (sender+receiver for the next phase, prepared field, tick duration,